 The General Data Protection Regulation (GDPR) is a regulation that the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 The principle of GDPR is to give control back to citizens and residents over their personal data and to simplify and clarify how and why information about you might be used.
 It becomes enforceable from 25 May 2018.
-Woking & Sam Beare Hospices is working to be GDPR compliant.
+Woking & Sam Beare Hospice is working to be GDPR compliant.

-As a specialist palliative care provider, Woking & Sam Beare Hospices needs to keep important information about our patients and, where appropriate, their next of kin.
+As a specialist palliative care provider, Woking & Sam Beare Hospice needs to keep important information about our patients and, where appropriate, their next of kin.
 This is so we can give you the best possible care.

 The privacy of our patients is an organisation wide priority.
 We follow a national approach called Information Governance.
 This ensures data protection and the correct handling of personal and sensitive information about patients, staff and our volunteers, as well as any individual, business or organisation that supports us or partners with us.
 Information is dealt with legally, securely, efficiently and effectively.